JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: anyway i think i understand up to now what should be possible

-NS:  Ok se we have  to align again  we all make the  immage  a gray tone  and bump  should  vanish  then we can  go to the  model  window  and try t make  bump  by  direct draw ont he  cube  make some dots around  something like this
+NS: Ok so we have  to align again  we all make the  immage  a gray tone  and bump  should  vanish  then we can  go to the  model  window  and try t make  bump  by  direct draw ont he  cube  make some dots around  something like this
 NS:

 ![image](/assets/fd060fd2497d4e12ab40b86b4a3dc1ce.png)

 NS: it should change the  image  relecting the  change  reflecting the  changes  You got that ?

-JR: shouts: yes i managed to get something like rivets. but you have to paint a lot to get it flat again. perhaps best to start with new textures
+JR: yes i managed to get something like rivets. but you have to paint a lot to get it flat again. perhaps best to start with new textures

-JR: sorry

 NS: Smiles  Ok Janet  as long we have  some  dots

-DS: yes im seing same sort of stuff, why not make a texture in 128 grey and load it before scrawling on it
+DS: yes im seeing same sort of stuff, why not make a texture in 128 grey and load it before scrawling on it

 NS: one can  do that  it  takes me 2 strokes to go gray  make a brush 1000 pt

 DS: ok

 NS: and then 1000 percent

 DS:

 ![image](/assets/781583771e447083de4382c492d630ba.jpg)